HIROSHIMA memory keepers Succeed to history

 I sometimes speak in English or Arabic.

-because luckily, I had an interpreter each time.
+But in most cases, I speak Japanese, because luckily, I had an interpreter each time.

 When I made a speech in English, it would be sometimes difficult to make a delicate nuance understood.